SitaoZhang/StochasticMotionPlanning.jl/README.md

 4.  ccm.jl
 5.  l1.jl

 Before running ex2.jl, run all files in "iterative LQG" folder.
-Note that all files in "iterative LQG" are running in Matlab.
+Note that all files in "iterative LQG" folder are running in Matlab.